 SRTC, in consultation with WSDOT and STA, is responsible for selecting projects for regional allocations of federal highway funds - Surface Transportation Block Grant Program (STBG), Congestion Mitigation Air Quality (CMAQ), Carbon Reduction Program (CRP), and STBG Set-Aside program.
-SRTC's current practice is to have a large call for projects every three years and a preservation-only call for projects every other year.
-A call for projects for preservation funding occurred in 2023.
+SRTC's current practice is to have a call for projects for these funding programs every three years.
 If regional funds are returned prior to the next call for projects, SRTC will follow policy 6.5.1 related to the utilization of leftover funds.
-The next call for projects is anticipated to take place in 2025 for 2027-2029 funds.
+The next call for projects will take place in 2025 for 2027-2029 funds.
+The schedule for the release of the call and the timeline for selection of projects is as follows: